1Come listen, O my people, to the teaching we’ve been told.

 4We’ll not hide from our children, but will tell what God has done.

-The deeds and praise of God the Lord, His pow’r and wonders wrought,
+We’ll tell the praises of the Lord, His pow’r and wonders wrought,

 5The statutes giv’n to Jacob and the law which we were taught;